Back To Top

 We often encounter situations where we must compare columns in Excel.
 Microsoft Excel offers options to compare and match data in a single column, multiple columns, and multiple spreadsheets.
 This tutorial shows several methods to in excel compare two columns for matches.

 LOOKUP() functions are vital to learn in Excel as they’re so widely used.
+Take a look at VLOOKUP in-depth tutorial, and you can work with other lookup functions (HLOOKUP, and XLOOKUP) too.
 Check out our courses in Excel and Microsoft Office Applications to learn more about Excel functions and formulas.
+You can enroll in all of these courses on our website and will earn micro-credentials upon completion of these courses.